msadlej/Nocarz/README.md

 └── nocarz             <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes nocarz a Python module.
+    ├── api                     <- API endpoints for the microservice.
+    ├── src                     <- Source code for the project.
+    ├── config.py               <- Configuration file for the project.
 ```

 --------